This chapter describes how to tune the Oracle JRockit JVM for low latencies.

 If you are running

-The size of the nursery changes dynamically in runtime when you use
+The size of the nursery is static when you use

--XgcPrio:pausetime, but setting it manually gives a more even behavior (note that when you use the dynamic garbage collector, the nursery might also be turned off completely when single-spaced garbage collection is used).
+-Xgc:pausetime, but setting it manually results in a more even behavior.
+For more information about the default nursery size, see the documentation for -Xns in Oracle JRockit Command-Line Reference.
+Note that when you use the dynamic garbage collector, the nursery might also be turned off completely when single-spaced garbage collection is used.

 The default nursery size for